BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/DevOps Guidelines.md

 ### Build configuration

-The build stage should loop over each value of the configuration list <Debug>,<Production>,<ProductionwithTrace> and build the .dll anmd .exe files once with each value
+The build stage should loop over each value of the configuration list \<Debug>,\<Production>,\<ProductionWithTrace> and build the .dll and .exe files once with each value

 --configuration <CONFIGURATION>  - defaults to `Debug`